 Many different factors will influence the time of the service, such as the distance relatives may need to travel and the decision to have some sort of family gathering.
 The principal influence however will be the availability of the crematorium, if you have chosen a cremation.
 Crematoria are often very busy, giving a limited choice of times and duration for services.
-Your funeral director will arrange the booking of the Crematorium, Liz will help you decide on service times to suit you if you have a Church service.
+Your funeral director will arrange the booking of the Crematorium, Lorraine will help you decide on service times to suit you if you have a Church service.

 What Happens in the Service?